How Finance as a Service Helps SaaS Companies Grow

 • SaaS financial metrics reporting

-Financial Planning and Analysis – SaaS businesses can use financial consulting services to help them with their SaaS financial planning and analysis.
-SaaS companies that need this type of service should ensure they work with a SaaS partner who offers a variety of services, including:
+Financial Planning and Analysis (FP&A): SaaS businesses can use financial consulting services for expert support with FP&A. Companies that need this support should work with a partner who offers a variety of services, including:

 • Strategic planning and budgeting